alrojasduarte86/diff/README.md

 This application can be used to compare two pieces of text by calling the following http endpoints:

 * PUT /v1/diff/{id}/left: Is used to set the left piece of data to be compared.
-The body of the request should be a JSON Base64 code text.<br/>
+The body of the request should be a JSON Base64 encoded text.<br/>

 Sample Request<br/>